-27 Audit Criteria Evaluation Method Remarks SI.
+70 May - 40 M Evaluation Method Demondes SI.
 Audit Criteria Yes/No Level/Score Remarks 1.
 Is the CPS published in the website of the CA?
 2. Does the CPS have valid Object Identifier (OID)?
-3. Is CA Certificate information published in their web?
+1 3.
+Is CA Certificate information published in their web?
 4. Is repository management and accessibility method available?
 5. Does CA have Identity Validation procedure of RAs, Subscribers and other parties?
-6. Evaluate Physical security controls (such as site location, construction of highly secured zone, strong room, physical access control, power condition, air-conditioning and heat protection, fire prevention and protection, water exposures, waste disposal, dust protection etc.)?
+6. Evaluate Physical security controls (such as site location, construction of highly secured zone, strong room, physical access control, power condition, airconditioning and heat protection, fire prevention and protection, water exposures, waste disposal, dust protection etc.)?
 7. Is the task distributed (n out of m rule) and defined for each role for administration of CA operations?
-8. Is there any trusted personnel hiring procedure?
+8. Are there any trusted personnel hiring procedure?
 9. How a CA does background check of trusted personnel?
 10. How CA keep controls on its personnel?
 11. Is there any events record procedure?
-12. Does CA take backup of audit logs?
+2 ashi